phpactor/phpactor/doc/extensions.md

 ==========

-Phpactor allows you to add custom extensions, for example to provide new completors, new ways to infer types, or anything really.
+Phpactor allows you to add custom extensions, for example to provide new completors, or anything you can imagine.

-Extensions can add any functionality you can imagine to Phpactor, and can even be used without Phpactor and combined to create new applications.
+The aim of extensions is for them to be as independent and decoupled as possible, they can easily be used without Phpactor and can be easily combined to create new applications.

 Currently Phpactor ships with a dozen "hard coded" extensions which cannot be removed.